 “If the Labour Party could be bullied or persuaded to denounce its Marxists, the media – having tasted blood – would demand next that it expelled all its Socialist and reunited the remaining Labour Party with the SDP to form a harmless alternative to the Conservatives, which could then be allowed to take office now and then when the Conservatives fell out of favour with the public.
-Thus British Capitalism, it is argued, will be made safe forever, and socialism would be squeezed of the National agenda.
+Thus British Capitalism, it is argued, will be made safe forever, and socialism would be squeezed off the National agenda.
 But if such a strategy were to succeed… it would in fact profoundly endanger British society.
 For it would open up the danger of a swing to the far-right, as we have seen in Europe over the last 50 years.” ― Tony Benn

-The iron law of oligarchy
+The iron law of Oligarchy

 The iron law of oligarchy is a political theory first developed by the German-born Italian sociologist Robert Michels in his 1911 book, Political Parties.
 It asserts that rule by an elite, or oligarchy, is inevitable as an “iron law” within any democratic organisation as part of the “tactical and technical necessities” of the organisation.